Praons is the general name for a family of

 speed of light.
 Dividing these values by the corresponding values for the

-approximation, we can assume that the same similarity coefficients in mass and sizes
+the first approximation, we can assume that the same similarity coefficients in

-are also valid for the relationship between praons and nucleons.
-Hence we
+mass and sizes are also valid for the relationship between praons and nucleons.

 Using the mass and radius of the praon we can estimate the average density of